 Hala’s textile designs

-Inspired?
-Find her contact page.
+Inspired, and you want a tailor made or customized textile design?
+This is here contact page.
 Email or phone her for any textile design she can work out for you.

-You can also visit Hala to work out a textile design.
+Visit Hala to work out a textile design.
 Find her address on the contact page.

 Textile designs – Hala’s movie

 Hala Yousif is textile designer and owner of Halle Design.

 Find here the link to her biography